stevedepp/gcp-iot-pipeline/README.md

     ```gsutil cp ~/key.json gs://iot-analytics-depp```

-    *[note: the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via scp.]*
+    *[note: the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via scp:
+    ```scp ~/key.json pi@raspberrypi.local:/home/pi```]*

 - [x] **big query set up:**